kgisl/pythonFDP/notes/selectSortLectureGuide.md

 		- Do you know something already
 		- Known to Unknown

+ -  http://j.mp/indexMinCC  - is the best way to be prepared for SelectionSort
   - how do you iterate over all the elements in a list, except the last one?
 Write the python code to do this
   - What is the value of `[1, 2, 3, 4][0:]` and `[1, 2, 3, 4][1:]` and `[1, 2, 3, 4][2:]`?
   - What is the built-in function which is used to find the minimum value of a list of numbers?
 Create a list containing 10 random numbers.
 Write the python code to find the minimum value in the list.